By 2017, digital advertising spend in the financial industry is expected to reach $168.4 billion, this also includes financial landing pages.

 Today those “best tools” she refers to include CRM software, automation technology, email, and analytics programs.
 And one that complements each one of these is a tool that financial businesses of all sizes are increasingly using to deliver hyper-individualized customer experiences:

-Here’s how they can use landing pages to complement their content:
+Here’s how they can use post-click landing pages to complement their content:

 Articles on your website and blog posts

-Use a call-to-action at the end of each blog post to drive readers to a dedicated landing page where they can claim a piece of contentated to what they just read.
+Use a call-to-action at the end of each blog post to drive readers to a dedicated post-click landing page where they can claim a piece of content related to what they just read.

-Create a squeeze page (a landing page designed to capture just email and sometimes) that explains why users should give you their email to receive updates from your company.
+Create a squeeze page (a post-click landing page designed to capture just email and sometimes name) that explains why users should give you their email to receive updates from your company.
 Will you give them valuable investing tips from pros?
-Will you teach them how to manage their money better?
+How about teaching them how to manage their money better?
 Will you update them on important news that impacts their retirement plan?